AmaniToamaWebDevelp1/MongoDB-sheet/README.md

 # License
-This project is licensed under the GPU License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 license - see the LICENSE file for details.